How to identify and categorise your assets

 If you don't know exactly what you are trying to protect, where it lives and why it is important to the company, then you are probably doing it wrong.

-This is why with Brainframe you get the tools to manage this efficiently, independent of the tools used in the organisation you are trying to protect.
+This is why with Brainframe you get the tools to manage this efficiently, independent from the tools used in the organisation you are trying to protect.

 Step 1 - Asset identification & classification